ComplexSecurity/knowledge-base/docs/cryptography/blowfish.md

-Blowfish is a [[Symmetric Encryption|symmetric-key block cipher algorithm]] designed in 1993 by Bruce Schneier as a fast, free alternative to existing encryption algorithms.
+Blowfish is a [symmetric-key block cipher algorithm](../cryptography/symmetric.md) designed in 1993 by Bruce Schneier as a fast, free alternative to existing encryption algorithms.
 It has been widely used for its efficiency and effectiveness in securing data.

 Blowfish is a block cipher, meaning it encrypts data in fixed-size blocks.
 It has a 64-bit block size, which was common at the time of its development.